rafaelsf80/vertex-ai-labs/README.md

 1. **Vertex AI experiments**: logs different parameters.

 2. **Lineage tracking**: shows tracking of a model with the raw dataset and the preprocessed dataset.

+> Make sure you create dataset and model in your project.

 3. **Cloud profiler**: implements a cloud profiler on Tensorboard to measure CPU/GPU metrics and others.
 Make sure the ervice account must have the following permissions: Storage Admin (to write logs to GCS); Vertex AI User; Cloud Profiler Agent (otherwise tensorboard will be empty)